Lowe & Fletcher - Lock manufacturers you can trust.

 With roots tracing back to 1889, Lowe & Fletcher is a family owned lock manufacturer with quality and strong family values at its core.
-Founded in Willenhall in the heart of the Black Country of England, Lowe & Fletcher remain the only sizeable family owned lock making business still operating in the area.
+Founded in Willenhall in the heart of the Black Country of England, the Lowe & Fletcher Group remain the only sizeable family owned lock making business still operating in the area.
 Not stopping at manufacturing and supplying locks to the UK alone, we now have factories and operations across Europe and America.

 130 years of expertise and experience under our belts make Lowe & Fletcher the clear choice for all of your lock system needs.
 We’ll provide you with some insights into the history of our locks, as well as our top tips for locking systems.

 Renowned for its lock manufacturing since the sixteenth century, the Black Country town of Willenhall remains at the heart of Britain’s lock making industry.
 The Industrial Revolution saw the lock making business boom, and local availability of materials in the area meant Willenhall was the epicenter of it all.
 With over 300 lock manufacturers in the area by 1855, many families were running businesses from workshops in their backyards.

 For Lowe & Fletcher, it all began when John Lowe and son-in-law Thomas Fletcher (pictured below) paired up to establish their lock making business in 1889.
 Their fledgling company specialized in the finest craftsman made locks in brass, bronze and polished gunmetal.